Sierra0001/RimTraits---Medieval-Talents/README.md

 ### Credits

-Taranchuk for his C# work to enable guaranteed trait spawning and new StatDef for Food/Rest/Recreation need decay.
+Taranchuk for his C# work to bring back old StatDef that Tynan removed during 1.1, enable guaranteed trait spawning and add new StatDef for Food/Rest/Recreation need decay.